F3TTT/vagrant/README.md

 TODO
 ======

+1. Capture foreman password and send it to a file or determine how to reset it.
+-  Set puppet agent to run in debug mode
-1. Improve README to flesh out the github section
+-  Improve README to flesh out the github section
 -  Determine way to use virtualbox while VPNed in.
 Can't get browser to connect to foreman.
 -  Make puppet client join to puppet server and control puppet client with basic commands.
  - having issues with puppet agent not checking in every 30 min due to cert issues.  dropping runinterval to 2m in /etc/puppet/puppet.conf to troubleshoot.
 This didn't work.  moving to 4m interval and want to set agent to debug mode(see what is really happening)